omeyenburg/leafy-hollows/README.md

 # Leafy Hollows
-A cave game: You fell into a big cave full of monsters.
-Your goal is to escape alive.
-Fight monsters and upgrade your weapons to survive.
 Leafy Hollows is an immersive cave adventure game where you find yourself trapped in an underground cavern full of dangerous monsters.
 Your mission is to fight your way through these creatures, upgrade your weapons, and ultimately escape alive.

 ## Prototype